 While the space in an apartment may be cramped, there is even less room in the fridge.
 Talk to your roommate about the rules to share and not to share food.
 Put in Ettiketter on things?
 Is any food free to take for both parties?
 In addition to the groceries you buy for yourself, talk about buying things like milk, eggs or frost bags.

 There are few things that are more stressful than getting home from school or work and discovering that all of your roommates ‘ friends have come to visit all weekend.
 When you set the rules for having guests, discuss how much time before you should make the other party aware of it and where the guests can be.
-You might also want to set up some rules for parties etc.
+You might also want to set up some rules for parties etc. And if one of you have a large flat screen, or perhaps even a projector for movie night, make sure the other one is OK with the noise and commotion before arranging such a day.

 5. Personal habits